Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/020_docker-compose-with-proxy.en.md

 > The [section about provider-metadata](/server/configuration/required/provider-metadata/) goes into more details what the fields actually mean.

 It is recommended to store your config.toml file inside a dedicated directory, "bomnipotent_config" in this example.
 The docker compose file will grant read access to this folder.
 This setup has two advantages:
-* In the unlikely case of a security breach of the BOMnipotent Server container, an attacker would only have access to you config directory, and nothing else on your server.
+- In the unlikely case of a security breach of the BOMnipotent Server container, an attacker would only have access to you config directory, and nothing else on your server.
-* BOMnipotent Server will watch the directory for changes and will try to reload the configuration file if it has changed.
+- BOMnipotent Server will watch the directory for changes and will try to reload the configuration file if it has changed.
 This does **not** work when exposing only a single file to the docker container.

 > Many configuration values support hot reloading, meaning they can be modified without restarting the server.

 After having set up your config.toml, you may want to copy it as for example config.toml.default, to be able to quickly restore your initial configuration.
 This is entirely optional, though.

+## open_pgp_*_key.asc

+OpenPGP is a standard for encrypting and signing files and messages.
+[Another page](/integration/open-pgp/) of this documentation contains an overview and a comprehensive introduction to the topic.

+The secret key is used to sign the downloaded [BOMs](/client/consumer/boms/#herunterladen) and [CSAF Dokuments](/client/consumer/csaf-docs/#herunterladen).

+If your secret key is protected by a passphrase, you have to provide it in the [.env](#env) file and use it in the [config.toml](#configtoml).
+Otherwise you can omit this argument.

+The public key is required by the users of your server to verify the signature.
+For this reason, it is found under "\<your-domain\>/openpgp-key.asc".

+> BOMnipotent Server realises if you accidently mixed up public and secret key, or if they do not fit together.

+Only if you provide both key files in the [config.toml](#configtoml) can BOMnipotent Server mark you as a [csaf_trusted_provider](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#723-role-csaf-trusted-provider).

 ## compose.yaml